NICHD-BSPC/intro-rnaseq-hpc/lessons/wk1_lesson01_intro_filesystem.md

 $ ls Mov10_oe_<tab><tab>
 ```

-Now you can select the one you are interested in listed, and enter the number and hit tab again to fill in the complete name of the file.
+Now you can select the one you are interested in listed, and enter additional characters to give it a hint (here, a number) and hit tab again to fill in the complete name of the file.

 ``` bash
 $ ls Mov10_oe_1<tab>